fsantanna/dceu/doc/manual.md

 - Stackless coroutines (the basis of tasks)
 - Restricted closures (upvalues must be final)
 - Deferred statements (for finalization)
-- Exception handling (throw & catch)
+- Exception handling (error & catch)
 - Hierarchical Tags and Tuple Templates (for data description)
 - Seamless integration with C (source-level compatibility)